nomad-coe/nomad/docs/archive.md

 Schema elements can have annotations.
 These annotations provide additional information that NOMAD can use to alter its behavior around these definitions.
 A reference for these annotations will be added here soon.

+As part of the GUI, you'll find an overview about all ELN edit annotations and components [here]({{ nomad_url() }}/../gui/dev/editquantity).

 The ELN (and tabular data) example upload contains a schema that uses and demonstrates all our current annotations:

 ```yaml